mzanana/NetPractice/README.md

 ## Problem the models solved
 Between 1960s and 1970s, computer networks were often closed, for example **IBM** networks could only talk to other IBM networks.
 If a business bought hardware from different manufactures, those systems **could not** communicate with each other, so they are **forced** to buy all their networking equipment from a single company.

 To solve this problem, the **ISO** (International Organisation for Standardization) developed the **OSI** model in 1984 to create a universal blueprint that all the hardware and software manufacturers could follow.
-By defining **seven distinct layers**.
+By defining **Seven Layers**.

+### Protocol
+Protocol is a standardized set of rules between two or more devices so they could communicate with each other,  just as humans speaks a specific language to communicate, also the computers needs protocols to ensure they can correctly format, transmit, receive and interpret the data they exchange.

+Most used protocols :
++ **HTTP/HTTPS :** Used by web browsers to request and display web pages (Application Layer);
++ **IP (Internet Protocol) :** Define the addressing system and routes data packets across the entire internet ( Network Layer);
++ **TCP :** Ensure data is delivered in accurate way, checking errors, resending lost data and ensuring packets arrive in the **correct** order (Transport Layer);
++ **DNS, FTP, SSH, SMTP ...etc**

 ## OSI Model